ionio-lang/ionio/website/docs/SDK/instantiation.md

   .sumMustBeThree(1, 2)
   .withRecipient(to, amount, networks.regtest)
   .withRecipient(
     myself,
     utxo.value - amount - feeAmount,
     network.assetHash
   )
   .withFeeOutput(feeAmount);

 // Finalize the transaction, checking for all requirements to be satisfied.
 // In this case we do not need a signature to unlock the funds
 // In case of signature needed, unlock accepts an optional parameter of Signer interface const signedTx = await tx.unlock();

 // extract and broadcast
 const extractedTx = signedTx.psbt.extractTransaction().toHex();
+const txid = await broadcast(extractedTx);
 ```